The Ultimate Dummy Ammunition Head to Head Review

 My friend Riley, and many others online have reported that with ongoing use of Snap Caps, entire shards or rings of aluminum can also come off and be left in the barrel or gun.

-In contrast, the ST Action Pro and the Newbold rounds are not single pieces of metal but they are made using actual steel/brass casings.
+In contrast, the ST Action Pro and the Ready Up Gear rounds are not single pieces of metal but are made using actual steel/brass casings.
 I would call that an advantage as it will stand up to any use since those casings are designed for live fire.

-Using some tools I was able to forcibly remove the polymer from the casings of both Newbold and ST Action Pro rounds but that was more of a way to prove to myself it is possible when honestly I don't see how regular and normal use could ever cause any problems.
+Using some tools I was able to forcibly remove the polymer from the casings of both Ready Up Gear and ST Action Pro rounds but that was more of a way to prove to myself it is possible when honestly I don't see how regular and normal use could ever cause any problems.

-In this category, despite first impressions, I would say the Newbold and ST Action Pro rounds win.
+In this category, despite first impressions, I would say the Ready Up Gear and ST Action Pro rounds win.

-One thing going for ST Action Pro is that you can buy dummy rounds in single quantities.
+One thing going for ST Action Pro and Ready Up Gear is that you can buy dummy rounds in single quantities.
 Only want 1?
 That is an option.
-Newbold and A-Zoom rounds are only sold in packs as small as 5.
+A-Zoom rounds are only sold in packs as small as 5.

 In addition to being available in any quantity, ST Action Pro is just generally the least expensive of these three brands.

 A-Zoom Snap Caps are the most expensive … by about triple but they set themselves apart as being a solid metal piece that they claim will last forever.
 If you don't care about price and think these will last a long time you should probably buy Snap Caps.
 But experience has shown they do wear out and have to be replaced.

 If you care about having something in the primer cup to prevent potential damage to your firearm, but ultimately think that the polymer option is best then you should probably buy Ready Up Gear rounds.